CFA-Fintech/Summarizing-Data-Using-Google-Sheets/README.md

 In this project, we are going to use Google Sheet to construct frequency tables, bar charts, including histograms, scatter plots, and pie charts to analyze your data across diferent fields, disciplines or industries.

 ## Project Structure
-This hands-on project on Summarizing Data Using Google Sheet is divided into the following tasks:
+This Project using Google Sheets to summarize data is divided into the following tasks:

-Task 1: Frequency Tables In Google Sheets - Quantitative Data
+ Task 1: Quantitative data from the frequency table of Google Sheets

-Task 2: Frequency Tables In Google Sheets - Qualitative Data
+ Task 2: Qualitative data from the frequency table of Google Sheets

-Task 3: Presenting Frequency Tables as a Bar Graph In Google Sheets
+ Task 3: Display the frequency table as a bar chart of Google Sheets

-Task 4: Histograms In Google Sheets
+ Task 4: Histogram in Google Sheets

-Task 5: Pie Charts In Google Sheets
+ Task 5: Pie Chart in Google Sheets

-Task 6: Scatter Plots In Google Sheets.
+ Task 6: Scatter Plot in Google Sheets.

 ## Project Workflow

 ### Step 1: Launch the following web address (https://www.google.com/sheets/about/)